SerenaChandler/Exhibition-Appetite/README.md

 # Expedition Appetite

-Expedition Appetite is an application a user would use to get travel details/directions and find nearby food options like restaurants, near your destination.
-The user would first enter their *travel details* and tell us what *type of food* they were interested in.
-Then we would return back their travel details from a Google API and restaurant details of the Yelp API.
+Expedition Appetite is an application a user would use to get travel details/directions and find nearby food options like restaurants, near their destination.
+The user would first enter their **travel details** and tell us what **type of food** they were interested in.
+Then we would return back their travel details from a Google API and restaurant details from the Yelp API.

 Now the user has their travel itinerary and options for places to eat!

 ## Objective of Project

-This is our project of a group assignment which included the team members Jake Novelli, Serena Chandler, and Cheng Tang.
+This project is a group assignment which included the team members **Jake Novelli**, **Cheng Tang**,and **Serena Chandler**.
+The project idea was open to us to come up with but we had certain restrictions and limitations to abide by.

-## Acceptance Criteria
+-   Use a `framework` other than **Bootstrap**
+-   Webpage had to be interactive
+-   User `validation` was needed
+-   Use at least two `server-side API's` we had not used before
+-   Use `<modal>`s in place of `alert`s, `confirm`s, or `prompt`s
+-   Use a new library
+-   Use client-side storage
+-   Be responsive

 ## User Stories